mialkin/docs/dotnet/csharp/covariance and contravariance.md

 ## Generic type arguments

+Generic type variance is restricted to generic interfaces and generic delegates.

 **Covariance**

 A covariant interface allows its methods to return more derived types than those specified in the interface: